The Ultimate 4 Days in Berlin Itinerary

 The Altes Museum, or the Old Museum in English, is dedicated to classical antiquity.
 The building itself is from the 1830s.
 The museum contains art and objects from ancient Greece and the Roman Empire.

-🏨 Places to stay near the Altes Museum
+🏨 Accommodations near the Altes Museum

 Neues Museum - New Museum